Diverting waste from landfill

 What happens to the SRF

 Currently the solid recovered fuel (SRF) is transported by road to port and then shipped to Europe for use in renewable energy plants.
-Hills propose to design, build and operate an ATT gasification facility next door to Northacre RRC read more.
+Northacre Renewable Energy, a special purpose joint venture, propose to design, build and operate an energy from waste facility next door to Northacre RRC read more.